EBiCS/EasyDIY-ESC/README.md

 ## Building Tips:

 ### **Bus Bars**
-For low power you do not need bus bars, (~20A battery current).
-For more, bus bars are recommended. (extra copper wires soldered to the exposed copper strips of the PCB)
+Bus bars are recommended for anything else than very low current. (extra copper wires soldered to the exposed copper strips of the PCB, or at very least a lot of solder on the exposed strips)

 ### **Bulk electrolytic capacitors (XC.... )**
 We went for a total of ~1000uF, which should be enough for most usecases.
 You need more capacitance the more power you plan to use, and the longer (and thinner) your battery wires are.
 So you can probably also get away with less if you have short thick battery wires.
 Choose voltage rating ~ 1.5x your max battery voltage for a long lifetime.
 For 48v nominal (54.6V max) battery voltage, 80V or more is recommended.
 The total capacitance of the electrolytic capacitors is more important than the exact combination of values.
 1 big + 3 small is almost the same as 3 medium of the same total value.
+More smaller capacitors have the advantage of lower ESR, lower inductance, and redundancy in case one fails)

 ### **Bulk ceramic/MLC capacitors:  (XC.... )**
 As much as possible.
 These need to compensate for the high frequency weakness of the electrolytic capacitors.
 Overrating voltage rating is recommended. (author chose 100V for the “default” for 3.3v, 5v and 12v).
 Definitely fill all open footprints.